-MATERIALS TYPE of INSPECTION and SPECIFICATION or CODE REFERENCE INSPEC TION BY: VERIFICATION 002212222 Arch.
-Engr.
+MATERIALS TYPE of INSPECTION and SPECIFICATION or CODE REFERENCE INSPECTION BY: VERIFICATION CODE REFERENCE Arch.
+E ngr.
 Testing Agency or Special Inspector Soils Site prep in accordance with soils report Spec.
 311000 To be determined Fill placement complies with soils report Spec.
 312000 To be determined Density evaluation complies with soils report Spec.
 312000 To be determined Cast-in-place concrete Periodic inspection of reinforcing steel placement Spec.
 033000 To be determined Continuous inspection of bolts to be installed in concrete prior to and during placement of concrete Verify use of required Design Mix (Periodic) Spec.
+033000 To be determined Continuous monitoring and sampling of concrete Spec.
 033000 To be determined

-Continuous monitoring and sampling of concrete Spec.
-033000 To be determined Continuous inspection of concrete placement Spec.
+Continuous inspection of concrete placement Spec.
 033000 To be determined Periodic inspection of curing techniques Masonry Periodic Verification a) Proportions of site- prepared mortar Spec.
 042000 To be determined b) Construction of mortar joints Spec.
 042000 To be determined c) Location of reinforcement and connectors Spec.
 042000 To be determined Masonry Periodic Inspection a) Size & location of structural elements Spec.
 042000 To be determined b) Type, size, & location of anchors Spec.
 042000 To be determined c) Specified size, grade & type or reinforcing Spec.
 042000 To be determined d) Cold/hot weather protection Spec.
 042000 To be determined Verify placement of reinforcement and connectors Spec.
+042000 To be determined Verify proportions of site-prepared grout Spec.
+042000 To be determined Construction of mortar joints Spec.
 042000 To be determined

-Verify proportions of site-prepared grout Spec.
-042000 To be determined Construction of mortar joints Spec.
-042000 To be determined Verification of grout placement (Continuous) Spec.
+Verification of grout placement (Continuous) Spec.
 042000 To be determined Preparation of grout & mortar specimens (Continuous) Spec.
 042000 To be determined Compliance with inspections and submittals (Periodic) Spec.
 042000 To be determined

-MATERIALS TYPE of INSPECTION and VERIFICATION SPECIFICATION or CODE REFERENCE INSPECTION BY: Arch.
+MATERIALS TYPE of INSPECTION and VERIFICATION SPECIFICATION or CODE REFERENCE INSPECTION Arch.
 Engr.
-Testing Agency of Special Inspector Testing Agency or Structural Steel Verification of high- strength bolts/washers (Periodic) Inspection of high- strength bolts/washers (Periodic) Verification of structural steel materials See Structural Dwg.
+Structural Steel Verification of high- strength bolts/washers (Periodic) Inspection of high- strength bolts/washers (Periodic) Verification of structural steel materials See Structural Dwg.
 To be determined Verification of weld filler materials See Structural Dwg.
 To be determined Structural Steel Inspection of welding: a.
-Structural Steel 1) Complete and partial penetration groove welds.
+Structural Steel Complete and partial penetration groove welds.
 (Continuous) See Structural Dwg.
 To be determined 2) Multipass fillet welds.
 (Continuous) See Structural Dwg.
+To be determined 3) Single-pass fillet welds>5/16" (Continuous) See Structural Dwg.
+To be determined 4) Single-pass fillet welds ≤ 5/16" See Structural Dwg.
 To be determined

-3) Single-pass fillet welds>5/16" (Continuous) See Structural Dwg.
-To be determined 4) Single-pass fillet welds ≤ 5/16" (Periodic) See Structural Dwg.
-To be determined Inspection of welding: b.
+(Periodic) Inspection of welding: b.
 Reinforcing Steel Inspection of steel frame joint details for compliance with approved construction documents (Periodic) Fire Resistance Penetration Inspections Inspection of joint and penetration protection required by IBC 2012 before concealed from view IBC 2012 To be determined

-MATERIALS TYPE of INSPECTION and SPECIFICATION or CODE REFERENCE INSPECTION BY: VERIFICATION Arch.
+MATERIALS TYPE of INSPECTION and VERIFICATION SPECIFICATION or CODE REFERENCE INSPECTION Arch.
 Engr.
-Testing Agency or Special Inspector Mechanical Inspections Underground inspection after trenches or ditches are excavated, prior to backfill in place Rough-in inspection prior to wall or ceiling membranes International Mechanical Code 2012 To be determined Plumbing Underground

-Inspections inspection after trenches or ditches are excavated, prior to backfill in place Rough-in inspection prior to wall or ceiling membranes International Plumbing Code 2012 To be determined Electrical Inspections Rough-in inspection prior to wall or ceiling membranes National Electrical Code 2011 To be determined
+BY: Testing Agency or Special Inspector Mechanical Inspections Underground inspection after trenches or ditches are excavated, prior to backfill in place Rough-in inspection prior to wall or ceiling membranes International Mechanical Code 2012 To be determined Plumbing Inspections Underground inspection after trenches or ditches are excavated, prior to backfill in place Rough-in International To be determined inspection prior to wall or ceiling membranes Plumbing Code 2012 Electrical Inspections Rough-in inspection prior to wall or ceiling membranes National Electrical Code 2011 To be determined